Skip to main content

 Your midwife or PHN does the heel prick screen in hospital or at your home.
 They usually do the heel prick 3 to 5 days after your baby is born.

-They will take a few drops of blood from your baby's heel using a special device.
-They collect the blood onto the newborn bloodspot screening card.
+They will take a few drops of blood from your baby's heel using a special device called a lancet.
+They then collect the blood onto the newborn bloodspot screening card.

 You can help your baby by: